-To many, the requests for their private personal health information is another example of Sand’s efforts to politicize the State Auditor’s Office and go beyond the role of a state auditor.
+To many, the requests for their private personal health information is another example of Sand’s efforts to politicize the State Auditor’s Office and go beyond a state auditor’s role.

 Two things are clear: Iowans should be concerned, and Simon Conway shouldn’t be the only member of the press who is asking Sand questions.